dcolish/vue-i18n-next/docs/guide/integrations/nuxt3.md

 About details, see `@intlify/unplugin-vue-i18n` [docs](https://github.com/intlify/bundle-tools/tree/main/packages/unplugin-vue-i18n#runtimeonly)

-Also, you can see the changing in the bandling of locale resources.
+Also, you can see the changing in the bundling of locale resources.

 Code for locale resources, depending on whether or not the `@intlify/unplugin-vue-i18n` plugin to `vite.plugins` is set.
 Below: